 The first transaction gives the investor the opportunity to “test the waters” and check the quality of the company, its management and products, etc. If the investors are satisfied, they may be interested in purchasing additional shares from the seller.

-The Elephant partners with Zirra to use their AI and analysis network to help Private high-tech company shareholders understand the value of their holdings and their liquidity options and online portfolio management tools.
+The Elephant Research & Insights helps Private high-tech company shareholders understand the value of their holdings and their liquidity options and online portfolio management tools.

 What’s the Easiest Way to Liquidate Private High-tech Shares on the Secondary Market